zenomt/rtmfp-cpp/test/tcserver.md

 Note: some clients (such as Videolan Client “VLC”) have trouble if there are discontinuities in a TC stream, which can happen if video or audio frames expire and are abandoned before they can be transmitted.

+Use the `releaseStream` control command to terminate the publish of a stream by another client.
+You must use the plain (non-hashed) name of the stream, just like when publishing.
+This is usually used when a publisher is stuck or has crashed, to allow a new publish to replace the stuck one.

+    "releaseStream"
+    0.0
+    NULL
+    "foo"

+This command has no effect if the stream is not currently being published.
+A `NetStream.Publish.BadName` stream status event is sent to the publisher, if any.

 ## Relaying and Broadcasting Messages